spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-glue-api/install-the-spryker-core-glue-api.md

-This document describes how to integrate the Glue API: Spryker Core feature into a Spryker project.
+This document describes how to install the Spryker Core Glue API into a Spryker project.

-## Install Feature API
+## Install feature API

 ### Prerequisites